-For the most part, the self-work involved in cultivating emotional intelligence doesn't come easily or naturally.
-We often find any number of priorities claiming our attention, so it's necessary to devote time and space not only for the work of anti-racism, but especially for the self-work required in doing this work.
-So we find that part of self-work is about finding the time and space for ongoing reflection-reflections on one's own positioning and power, on one's relations and ways of relating, on one's participation and leadership, and on so much more.
+For the most part, the self-work involved in cultivating emotional intelligence comes neither easily nor naturally.
+We often find any number of priorities claiming our attention, so it's necessary to devote time and space not only to the work of antiracism, but especially to the self-work required for actualizing our commitments.
+So we find that part of self-work is about dedicating the time and space for ongoing reflection-reflections on one's own positioning and power, on one's relations and ways of relating, on one's participation and leadership, and on so much more.
 Finding time and space for self-work is perhaps most important when it is in such limited supply and when self-care is considered a privilege in and of itself.
 The dialectic helps us see the value in prioritizing time for self-work, as this work informs and strengthens work-with-others.
-Similarly, the dialectic helps us to understand the importance of space, as we reflect differently at and away from our local home contexts.
+Similarly, the dialectic helps us to understand the importance of holding space.